klaviyo/klaviyo-android-sdk/.github/CONTRIBUTING.md

 - [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow)
 - [Collaborating with pull requests](https://docs.github.com/en/github/collaborating-with-pull-requests)

-### Discussions and questions

-Discussions are enabled for this repo in order to reduce the friction of getting set up and using the SDK in your projects.
-Don't hesitate to [dive in](https://github.com/klaviyo/klaviyo-android-sdk/discussions) to the discussions, or open a new topic if you don't see what you're looking for.

 ### Create a new issue

 If you spot a problem, or want to suggest a new feature, first